 Gun Safety In Your Home

-Store guns unloaded and secured with effective, child-resistant gun locks in a locked container out of the reach and sight of children.
+- Store guns unloaded and secured with effective, child-resistant gun locks in a locked container out of the reach and sight of children.
+See this infographic for safe storage options.

-Never assume your child doesn’t know where you store your gun.
-Make sure the key or safe combination as also hidden.
+- Never assume your child doesn’t know where you store your gun.
+Make sure the key or safe combination is also hidden.

 Gun Safety in Other Homes

-A child’s access to a firearm can result in tragedy.
-While it’s important to ensure the firearms in your own home are unloaded, locked and stored in a location out of your children’s reach, it’s also important to screen homes your child visits to confirm your child will be safe there, as well.
-Child Care Aware of Virginia encourages all parents to ask families, friends, and child care providers if there is an unlocked gun in the home.
+A child’s access to a firearm can result in irreversible tragedy.
+While it’s important to ensure the firearms in your own home are unloaded, locked and stored in a location out of your children’s reach, it’s also important to screen the homes and vehicles your child visits to confirm your child will be safe there, as well.
+Remember to ask families, friends, neighbors and child care providers if there is an unlocked gun around and request that they store it safely and securely.
+These tragedies can be prevented, and safe, proper gun storage is the only solution.